 Converting a carport to an enclosed garage involves more than throwing up a couple of walls and hanging a garage door.
 In fact, if that’s all you do, you’ll be creating two problems for yourself: a code violation and a potential fire trap.

-Here are seven things to consider before you make the switch from open carport to enclosed garage:
+Here are several things to consider before you make the switch from open carport to enclosed garage:

 - Get a building permit from your city, and follow all local zoning rules.
 In rare cases, the city won’t allow you to enclose your carport if it’s too close to the property line.